Business Account Frequently Asked Questions

 3. In the ‘All’ tab, the card(s) requiring activation will show as ‘Ordered’.
 Select the debit card you wish to activate.

-1. Within the ‘Card Details’ section, tap the ‘Activate Card’ button displayed at the bottom of the page.
+1. Within the ‘Card Details’ section, tap the ‘Activate Card’ button at the bottom of the page.

 As a business customer you may view your debit card’s pin at any time through the ‘firework for business’ mobile app.